Orbital magnetoelectric effect in nanoribbons of transition metal dichalcogenides: Three-band model calculations

 We notice that the OAM accumulation profiles for these values of $E_\text{F}$ are mainly concentrated at the nanoribbons' edges.
 For the unsupported 2L-MoS$_2$ ZZ-nanoribbon they are clearly anti-symmetric with respect to the central line ($\ell=8$), as one would expect from a finite OHE that takes place in bulk 2L-MoS$_2$ \cite{Us3-PRL,Cysne-Bhowal-Vignale-Rappoport}.
 However, for the 1L-MoS$_2$ nanoribbon, the profiles of OAM accumulation are asymmetric, which indicates the presence of an additional symmetric contribution to the OAM accumulation profile coming from the OME, as discussed in Ref. \cite{Us4-PRB}.
 A necessary condition for the appearance of this current-induced orbital magnetization is spatial inversion symmetry breaking, which occurs in zigzag stripes extracted from monolayers, but not from bilayers.
 We reiterate that this is a necessary but not a sufficient condition.
 Crystalline symmetries bring additional constraints to the occurrence of the magneto electric effect.
-As mentioned in the introduction, a pristine unsupported monolayer of MoS$_2$ belongs to the $D_{3h}$ point group symmetry that forbids the manifestation of the OME \cite{Furukawa-Itou-PhysRevResearch.3.023111, He-Law-PhysRevResearch.2.012073}.
+As mentioned in the introduction, a pristine unsupported 2D monolayer of MoS$_2$ belongs to the $D_{3h}$ point group symmetry that forbids the manifestation of the OME \cite{Furukawa-Itou-PhysRevResearch.3.023111, He-Law-PhysRevResearch.2.012073}.
 However, when it is cut into a ZZ nanoribbon, the point group symmetry reduces to $C_{2v}$ allowing the OME to take place.

-To separate the two effects, it is convenient to relabel the nanoribbons' lines from $\ell=1,...,15$ to $\bar{\ell}=-7,...,7$.
+To separate the OHE and the OME, it is convenient to relabel the nanoribbons' lines from $\ell=1,...,15$ to $\bar{\ell}=-7,...,7$.
 We then decompose the OAM accumulation profile into symmetric (S) and anti-symmetric (A) components given by

 Fig. \ref{FigMain2} illustrates the decomposition of the profiles depicted in Fig. \ref{FigMain1} (a), evincing the relative intensities of the two contributions.